AndrewCloete/stratech-tech-assessment-rust/README.md

 relational database.
 I used an awesome-compose template as the boilerplate. https://github.com/docker/awesome-compose/tree/master/react-rust-postgres

-This the template already provides the DB migrations component which the Rust ecosystem already makes so effortless yet robust.
+The template already provides the DB migrations component which the Rust ecosystem already makes so effortless yet robust.

 ## Why Rust?